John Everett Millais Most Famous Paintings

 The Pre-Raphaelite Brotherhood was established at his family home in London.
-By the mid-1850s, Millais was moving away from the Pre-Raphaelite style to his own unique form of realism.
+By the mid-1850s; Millais slowly moved away from the Pre-Raphaelite style to his own unique form of realism.
 His later works were hugely successful, making Millais one of the wealthiest artists of his day.

 Here is a list of John Everett Millais's 10 most famous paintings: